OAKLAND · 5.3K residents

 01 · TL;DR

-March 2026 was a quiet month in Jingletown.
-No tracked category crossed an anomaly threshold — zero signals across all eight crime buckets — making this one of the calmer months in the recent record.
+March 2026 was a quiet month for Jingletown.
+No tracked category crossed an anomaly threshold — zero signals across all eight crime buckets, which is itself a data point worth registering in a neighborhood with historically active property crime.

 No signals this month